kayAbdulrazaq/100-days-of-code/log2.md

 ## Day 80: 9th Dec 2017
 #####

-**Progress** Read few tutorials on good code commenting so I have started adding comments to projects I have uploaded on GitHub to reflect on what I have read.
+**Progress** I read few tutorials on good code commenting and I have started adding comments to projects uploaded on GitHub to reflect on what I have read.
+I also attended the Nigerian Women Techsters' first class (introductory) of 12 classes that will be training 200 women in web and mobile applications, Game Development and Embedded systems.
+I opted for web ofcourse.

 ## Day 78 & 79: 7th & 8th Dec 2017
 #####